Serving clients in Fayetteville and all of NW Arkansas

 When your case is successful, your lawyer’s payment is set by Social Security regulations.
 In most cases, the fee is limited to only the unpaid back benefits that have not yet been paid.
 Furthermore, the rules limit the amount the SSDI lawyer can receive to 25% of the back benefits or $6,000.
 Since the SSDI attorney’s compensation is based on your amount of back benefits, the lawyer is typically motivated to argue for an earlier onset date with the SSA, meaning that you may be entitled to greater unpaid benefits.

-Arkansas Disability Benefits Lawyer Handling SSI and SSDI Claims in Fayetteville
+Fayetteville, AR Disability Benefits Lawyer Handling SSI And SSDI Claims

 For nearly 20 years, Ken Kieklak, Attorney at Law has fought for people who are unable to work due to a disability, impairment, or serious long-term injury or illness.
 Ken Kieklak understands that you never asked for this condition, and fights aggressively and strategically against claims examiners and Administrative Law Judges who may mischaracterize your condition or minimize the serious impacts it has on your daily life and your ability to work.
 If you cannot earn income due to a serious disability or impairment, monthly benefits may be available.
 Don’t assume that you cannot qualify, because you may in fact be eligible for SSI or SSDI.